anroots/inspire/README.md

 Inspire
 =======

-Inspire is a small web-app for improvisers to get inspiration from.
-The app has a list of categories and can generate random words suitable for scene beginnings.
+Inspire is a small web-app for improvisers _(improvisational theatre practitioners)_.
+The app has a list of word categories and can generate random words suitable for scene beginnings.

 Features
 --------